 Many of the names on this list have had to work hard to reach the top, however.
 As you will see, these billionaires and business tycoons come from all types of backgrounds, having found success in industries as diverse as confectionery, eyewear and designer goods.

-So, if you’re wondering who has amassed the biggest fortune, then read on – here are the 10 richest Italians in 2019 according to Forbes.
+So, if you’re wondering who has amassed the biggest fortune, then read on – here are the 10 richest Italians, according to Forbes.

 10. Luca Garavoglia